ome/ome-ngff-tools/docs/index.md

 - <a href="https://github.com/hms-dbmi/vizarr/">vizarr</a> using <a href="https://hms-dbmi.github.io/vizarr">current viewer</a> April 2025.
 Open via URL - see <a href="https://hms-dbmi.github.io/vizarr/?source=https://uk1s3.embassy.ebi.ac.uk/idr/zarr/v0.3/idr0079A/9836998.zarr">example</a>.
 - [Vol-E](https://github.com/allen-cell-animated/vole-app)
 - <a href="https://imagej.net/plugins/bdv/">BigDataViewer</a> comes with Fiji.
   - Open with: `Plugins > BigDataViewer > HDF5/N5/Zarr/OME-NGFF Viewer`.
+In the dialog, enter the URL and click `OK`.
+  - To include labels, enter the image URL in the dialog, then click `Detect datasets`.
+Expand the tree and select a labels image under `labels` AND use Cmd-click to also select the top-level parent image.
+With both selected, click `OK`.
 - <a href="https://github.com/mobie/mobie-viewer-fiji/">MoBIE</a> plugin for ImageJ/Fiji (mobie-viewer-fiji v6.2.0, mobie-io v4.0.1).
-  - See <a href="https://omero-guides.readthedocs.io/en/latest/fiji/docs/view_mobie_zarr.html">MoBIE  guide</a> for installation instructions and how to open Zarr files.
+  - See <a href="https://omero-guides.readthedocs.io/en/latest/fiji/docs/view_mobie_zarr.html">MoBIE  guide</a> for installation instructions.
 Hint: Press ``p`` to bring the rendering settings controls.
-  - To open labels images: `Plugins > MoBIE > Open > Open OME ZARR` then enter image `URL.zarr` and `URL.zarr/labels/name` (Open the image in ome-ngff-validator first and browse to labels to get the correct URL).
+  - To open images: `Plugins > MoBIE > Open > Open OME ZARR` then enter image `URL.zarr`.
+If you want to include labels, also fill the labels field with `URL.zarr/labels/<name>` (Open the image in ome-ngff-validator first (OME icon in table below) and browse to labels to get the correct URL).
+  - To open Plates: `Plugins > MoBIE > Open > Open HCS Dataset`.
 - <a href="https://itkwidgets.readthedocs.io/en/latest">itkwidgets</a>.
 Use in a python notebook, or open via URL: See <a href="https://kitware.github.io/itk-vtk-viewer/app/?rotate=false&fileToLoad=https://uk1s3.embassy.ebi.ac.uk/idr/zarr/v0.4/idr0062A/6001240.zarr">example</a>.
 - <a href="https://github.com/google/neuroglancer">neuroglancer</a>.
 - <a href="https://webknossos.org">webKnossos</a> version 24.03.0.